solo-io/gloo/docs/content/installation/gateway/kubernetes/_index.md

 ### Installing on Kubernetes with Helm

 {{% notice warning %}}
-Using Helm 2 is not supported in Gloo Edge v1.8.0.
+Using Helm 2 is not supported in Gloo Edge.
 {{% /notice %}}

 As a first step, you have to add the Gloo Edge repository to the list of known chart repositories, as well as prepare the installation namespace: